jakubdolejsi/vigenere_cipher_cracker/README.md

   -l LETTERS, --letters LETTERS
                         number of tested letters per key -r SEQUENCES, --sequences SEQUENCES
-                        The length of repeated sequences -f FILE, --file FILE  the name of the file from which the content is read -s, --suppress        run in silent mode, suppress stdout
+                        the length of repeated sequences -f FILE, --file FILE  the name of the file from which the content is read -s, --suppress        run in silent mode, suppress stdout
 ```